StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/about-alerts.md

 An alert can be created from the following sources:

-* Detection tools such as SIEM, IDS, EDR, or firewalls connected to TheHive
+* Detection tools, such as SIEM, IDS, EDR, and firewalls, that push data to TheHive

+* External systems from which TheHive retrieves data using [feeders](../../../user-guides/organization/configure-organization/manage-feeders/about-feeders.md) (available from version 5.5)

 * Threat intelligence platforms like [MISP](../../../administration/misp.md) connected to TheHive